kingknight07/Crop-Recommendation-System/README.md

 ![Learning Curve](images/lc.png)

 The learning curve indicates that the model performs consistently as the training size increases.
-A small gap between training and cross-validation scores indicates minimal overfitting.
+A small gap between training and cross-validation scores indicates small overfitting.